skatsuta/athenai/README.md

 - **Easy to use**: provide queries, wait for query executions and see the results once the executions have finished.
 - **Various input methods**: REPL, command line arguments or SQL file.
-- **Concurrent executions**: run multiple queries concurrently in one command.
+- **Concurrent executions**: run multiple queries concurrently at a time.
 - **Query cancellation**: cancel queries if `Ctrl-C` is pressed during the executions.